 John and Carol Myers Scholarship Fund – for students residing in Benton, Boone, Brown, Clay, Clinton, Davies, Fountain, Greene, Hendricks, Martin, Monroe, Montgomery, Morgan, Owen, Parke, Putnam, Sullivan, Tippecanoe, Vermillion, Vigo, and Warren counties of Indiana.
-Student is eligible if they have completed no less than one year of post secondary education and are considered at least a second year student by the student’s chosen institution of higher education with a minimum GPA of 3.0, is attending an accredited Indiana institution of higher education, and has volunteered during the political campaign of a Republican candidate, worked for the Republican party, or for an affiliated organization.
+Student is eligible if he/she has completed no less than one year of post secondary education and is considered at least a second-year student by the student’s chosen institution of higher education with a minimum GPA of 3.0, is attending an accredited Indiana institution of higher education, and has volunteered during the political campaign of a Republican candidate, worked for the Republican party, or for an affiliated organization.
 Contact the Wabash Valley Community Foundation for more information.

-The Owen County Community Foundation is pleased to announce that applications are available for the James Root Scholarship.
-Residents of Greene, Lawrence, Monroe, and Owen County, Indiana are eligible if they will be attending a Christian based college or seminary to pursue a career in Christian ministry or to gain a Christian perspective for any career of their choosing.
-Contact Marilyn Hart, Owen County Foundation 812-829-1725 or email@example.com
+The James Root Scholarship is administered by the Owen County Community Foundation.
+Residents of Greene, Lawrence, Monroe, and Owen County, Indiana, are eligible if they will be attending a Christian-based college or seminary to pursue a career in Christian ministry or to gain a Christian perspective for any career of their choosing.
+Contact Maria O’Connor, Owen County Community Foundation, 812-829-1725.

 Next Generation Teacher Scholarship – The Next Generation Teacher Scholarship was created to help the next generation of Hoosier teachers pay for college.
 The State of Indiana will provide 200 scholarships each year to high-achieving high school and college students interested in pursuing a career in education.
 The scholarship pays $7,500 per year for up to four years to students who commit to teaching in Indiana after graduation.
 For more information and application materials, visit http://www.learnmoreindiana.org/cost/financial-aid-and-scholarships/next-generation-teacher-scholarship/.

-AIEZ Driver Safety Scholarship – AutoInsuranceEZ.com is offering the chance to win a $1,000 scholarship to students who submit an essay on driver safety by the deadline of May 31, 2017.
-Visit their website for more information: http://www.autoinsuranceez.com/aiez-driver-safety-scholarship-contest/
+AIEZ Driver Safety Scholarship – AutoInsuranceEZ.com is offering the chance to win a $1,000 scholarship to students who submit an essay on driver safety.
+Visit their website for more information.